 Monocarpic is, in fact, a strategy of many plants to produce progeny.
 Most monocarpic succulents pup many new plants before they bloom.
-So by the time they are ready for bloom, they have already created enough plants to replace them.
+So, by the time they are ready for bloom, they have already created enough plants to replace them.
 Not only are succulents monocarpic, but many other species are in different families.

 Common Monocarpic Succulents

 You can tell these are monocarpic because the parent plant will begin to wither and die after it flowers.
-This process may be fairly fast, as in Sempervivum, or very slow, as with Agave, which can take months or even years to die.
+This process may be pretty fast, as in Sempervivum, or very slow, as with Agave, which can take months or even years to die.

 The plant uses all its energy for one final bloom and fruiting and has nothing left to sustain itself.